-SCADA is a system that monitors and controls field devices for electrification, including traction power substations (TPS), wayside power cubicles (WPC), and the OCS.
-SCADA will be integrated with the base operating system for Caltrain Operations and Control, which is the Rail Operations Center System (ROCS).
+SCADA is a system that monitors and controls field devices for electrification, including traction power substations (TPS), switching stations (SWS), paralleling stations (PS), and wayside power cubicles (WPC).
+SCADA will be integrated with the base operating system for Caltrain Operations and Control, which is the Rail Operations Control System (ROCS).
 A separate control console will be established for the Power Director.
+The newly integrated system will be referred to as ROCS 3.